Engage SDK Watch: Third-party technical integration instructions

 Poster images Required At least one image is required, and must be provided with an aspect ratio.
 (Landscape is preferred but passing both portrait and landscape images for different scenarios is recommended.)

-Playback uri Required The deep link to the provider app to start playing the episode.
+The deep link to the provider app to start playing the episode.

-Info page uri Optional The deep link to the provider app to show details about the TV show episode.
+The deep link to the provider app to show details about the TV show episode.

-Episode number Required Positive integer
+Display Episode number

 Air date Required In epoch milliseconds.